Abasz/ESPRowingMonitor/README.md

 ### BLE and connectivity

-The ESP Rowing Monitor does not support heart rate monitors directly, but it may be possible to add heart rate monitor capabilities through the WebGUI using the browser BLE API.
-However, it may not make much sense to do so.
+The ESP Rowing Monitor does not support heart rate monitors directly, but it is possible to add heart rate monitor capabilities through the WebGUI (with some limitations) using the browser BLE API.

 The ESP Rowing Monitor is unlikely to support ANT+ protocol, as setting up the necessary hardware (ANT+ radio) has proven to be challenging and no success has been achieved in loading the ANT network processor firmware on tested chips.